pwang00/pietcc/README.md

 ## Dependencies

+- Rust 1.56+ (Stable, Beta, or Nightly), for inkwell
-- LLVM libraries (14.0.0), including clang and llc.
+- LLVM libraries, including clang and llc, for generating IR / lowering to assembly.

 ## Progress